Kevgmd/Minimalistic-css-sunset/README.md

 - A simple and minimalistic landscape, featuring high peaks and beautiful colors.

-- Made using css and svg.
+- Made using css and svgs.

 - Better viewed with a 1366x768 monitor and fullscreen.